stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 * Kite away from it if you're targeted by {{ site.data.dungeon.nl.burning_hatred }}.

 **{{ site.data.dungeon.nl.rockbound_trapper }}**
+* This mob is a ranged caster that is very stationary.
+* Use {{ site.data.spell.wind_shear }} to interrupt {{ site.data.dungeon.nl.bound }}.
 * Be prepared for the incoming damage of {{ site.data.dungeon.nl.jagged_disc }}, constantly dealing moderate damage to random group member.
 When in packs of 2 or 3 mobs, {{ site.data.dungeon.nl.jagged_disc }} going on the same person multiple times becomes deadly very fast.
-* Use {{ site.data.spell.wind_shear }} to interrupt {{ site.data.dungeon.nl.bound }}.
+* Use {{ site.data.talent.stoneskin_totem }} as much possible to reduce party damage.
+* In addition to being stationary, it will not stay packed, using {{ site.data.dungeon.nl.retreat }} to disengage.
+Use {{ site.data.talent.thunderstorm }} to pack them and CC to keep them in place.

 **Packs composed of {{ site.data.dungeon.nl.rockbound_trapper }} and {{ site.data.dungeon.nl.emberhusk_dominator }} combined will most likely kill you if your healer falls behind or if you don't help him.**